giorgioa02/giorgioa02/README.md

 # Welcome to My Personal Github!
 ## About Me
-👋 Hello, I'm @giorgioa02, a passionate and dedicated computer science enthusiast.
+👋 Hello, I'm @giorgioa02, a passionate and dedicated computer science student.
 I graduated from Washington and Lee University in 2024 with a BA in Computer Science and I am currently pursuing a master's degree at Vanderbilt University.

 ### 👀 Interests
 - **Artificial Intelligence**